maxmode/lambda_runtimes_performance/README.md

 # Execution

-In order to test lambda performance - I've implemented a simple Lambda application on all the runtimes (Golang, Python, Node, Java, Ruby, .Net).
+To test lambda performance - I've implemented a simple Lambda application on all the runtimes (Golang, Python, Node, Java, Ruby, .Net).

 All Lambda functions are connected to API Gateway and can be tested as REST API.